trustgraph-ai/trustgraph/README.md

 When a Knowledge Core is loaded into TrustGraph, the corresponding graph edges and vector embeddings are queued and loaded into the chosen graph and vector stores.

-## Platform Architecture

-The platform orchestrates a comprehensive suite of services to transform external data into intelligent, actionable outputs for AI agents and users.
-It interacts with external data sources and external services (like LLM APIs) via an **API Gateway**.

-Within the **TrustGraph** Platform, the services are grouped as follows:

-- **Data Orchestration:** This crucial set of services manages the entire lifecycle of ingesting and preparing data to become AI-ready knowledge.
-It includes **Data Ingest** capabilities for various data types, a *Data Librarian* for managing and cataloging this information, *Data Transformation* services to clean, structure, and refine raw data, and ultimately produces consumable *Knowledge Cores* – the structured, enriched knowledge artifacts for AI.
-- **Data Storage:** The platform relies on a flexible storage layer designed to handle the diverse needs of AI applications.
-This includes dedicated storage for *Knowledge Graphs* (to represent interconnected relationships), *VectorDBs* (for efficient semantic similarity search on embeddings), and *Tabular Datastores* (for structured data).
-- **Context Orchestration:** This is the core reasoning engine of the platform.
-It leverages the structured knowledge from the Storage layer to perform *Deep Knowledge Retrieval* (advanced search and context discovery beyond simple keyword matching) and facilitate *Agentic Thinking*, enabling AI agents to process information and form complex responses or action plans.
-- **Agent Orchestration:** This group of services is dedicated to managing and empowering the AI agents themselves.
-The *Agent Manager* handles the lifecycle, configuration, and operation of agents, while *Agent Tools* provide a framework or library of capabilities that agents can utilize to perform actions or interact with other systems.
-- **Private Model Serving:** This layer is responsible for the deployment, management, and operationalization of the various AI models TrustGraph uses or provides to agents.
-This includes *LLM Deployment*, *Embeddings Deployment*, and *OCR Deployment*.
-Crucially, it features *Cross Hardware Support*, indicating the platform's ability to run these models across diverse computing environments.
-- **Prompt Management:** Effective interaction with AI, especially LLMs and agents, requires precise instruction.
-This service centralizes the management of all prompt types: *LLM System Prompts* (to define an LLM's persona or core instructions), *Data Transformation Prompts* (to guide AI in structuring data), **RAG Context** generation (providing relevant intelligence to LLMs), and *Agent Definitions* (the core instructions and goals for AI agents).
-- **Platform Services:** These foundational services provide the essential operational backbone for the entire TrustGraph platform, ensuring it runs securely, reliably, and efficiently.
-This includes *Access Controls* (for security and permissions), *Secrets Management* (for handling sensitive credentials), *Logging* (for audit and diagnostics), *Observability* (for monitoring platform health and performance), *Realtime Cost Observability* (for tracking resource consumption expenses), and *Hardware Resource Management* (for optimizing the use of underlying compute).

 ## Integrations
 TrustGraph provides maximum flexibility so your agents are always powered by the latest and greatest components.